Tarantino's Django in firing line

 Kerry Washington, who plays Broomhilda, Django's wife, says she felt a responsibility to the black American audience.

-"We were very concerned and proud of the response from the African-American community in the US because in some ways the film belongs to that community.'A gargoyle'
+"We were very concerned and proud of the response from the African-American community in the US because in some ways the film belongs to that community.

 "Fundamentally, it's a hero's journey and a love story and we all wish someone loved us the way Django loves Broomhilda."